-Instructables has a great tutorial for an easy chicken run that you can find here.
+Instructables has a great tutorial for easy chicken runs that you can find here.
 These instructions come with detailed pictures of the run during every step.

-Not only is this run cheap, but it’s also easy enough that anyone with the tools can make it.
+Not only is this run cheap, but it’s also easy enough for anyone with the tools to make it.

 PawHut 83″ Wooden Backyard Chicken Coop

-If you only have a few chickens, this pre-made Backyard Chicken Coop makes the most of the space you have available.
+If you only have a few chickens, this pre-made Backyard Chicken Coop makes the most of your available space.

-The coop sits up top to allow enough run space underneath while not compromising yard space.
-This coop is easy to assemble, and you won’t have to worry about attaching a separate coop.
+The coop sits up top, allowing enough run space underneath without compromising yard space.
+This coop is easy to assemble; you won’t have to worry about attaching a separate coop.

 Fresh Eggs Daily DIY Run

-On Homesteaders For Preppers, they have come up with an innovative easy chicken tractor.
+On Homesteaders For Preppers they have developed an innovative easy chicken tractor.
 This charming DIY will add personality and a little humor to your backyard.

 Hobby Farms DIY A-Frame

-Simple A-frame runs are easy to put together and can be custom-made to any size you’d like.
+Simple A-frame runs are easy to assemble and can be custom-made to any size you’d like.
 They have put together a great tutorial on an A-frame run.

 They have compiled a detailed list of every tool and material you need to make your dream run.
 Click here to find out how.

-Another excellent metal chicken run is this one by Chicken Coop Outlet.
+Another excellent metal chickens run is this one by Chicken Coop Outlet.
 It is spacious, durable, and easy to assemble.

-You could set your coop right inside or attach it to the outside by making a small hole.
-This large run is suitable for up to 13 chickens, which is more than most pre-made runs on the market.
+You could set your coop inside or attach it to the outside by making a small hole.
+This large run is suitable for up to 13 chickens, more than most pre-made runs on the market.